 I am based near Edinburgh, Scotland.
-I studied MA (Hons) Fine Art at Edinburgh University.
-Integral to the course was practical studio work at Edinburgh College of Art where I studied drawing, painting, print-making and sculpture.
+I studied MA (Hons) Fine Art at Edinburgh University which included practical studio work at Edinburgh College of Art where I studied drawing, painting, print-making and sculpture.
 I was taught to throw on a wheel by my Dad and have learned from other potters over the years at workshops and classes.

-I make hand thrown stoneware pots, bowls and vases.
-Most greenware pieces are hand burnished before biscuit firing in an electric kiln.
-Biscuit ware pieces are then fired again in a sawdust kiln to give the finished effect.
-I sometimes use slip as a resist for the sawdust firing to give the surface a pattern which is a little more defined.
+I make thrown stoneware and raku pots, bowls and vases.
+With the stoneware, most greenware pieces are hand burnished before biscuit firing in an electric kiln.
+The biscuit ware is then fired again in a sawdust kiln to give the finished effect.
+I sometimes use slip as a resist for the sawdust firing to give the surface a more defined pattern.

 The overall effect I'm trying to create with the stoneware is natural and simple.
 I like to make surfaces smooth like beach pebbles or rougher like artefacts uncovered at an archaeological dig.
 I prefer not to use glazes which hide the clay but keep the natural clay surface so the pots are warmer to the touch.
 Rather than encase the pots in a hard, glassy, glazed shell the burnished surface gives the pots a slight sheen.
 The final sawdust firing gives the surface a finish which I have little control over and is left to the fire and smoke to create.